Abacá: 20th century

 After the war, the U.S. Department of Agriculture started production in Panama, Costa Rica, Honduras, and Guatemala.

+21st century

 Today, abacá is produced primarily in the Philippines and Ecuador.
 The Philippines produces between 85% and 95% of the world's abacá, and the production employs 1.5 million people.
 Production has declined because of virus diseases.

 Cultivation

 The plant is normally grown in well-drained loamy soil, using rhizomes planted at the start of the rainy season.
 In addition, new plants can be started by seeds.
 Growers harvest abacá fields every three to eight months after an initial growth period of 12–25 months.
-Harvesting is done by removing the leaf-stems after flowering but before fruit appears.
+Harvesting is done by removing the leaf-stems after flowering but before the fruit appears.
 The plant loses productivity between 15 and 40 years.
 The slopes of volcanoes provide a preferred growing environment.
 Harvesting generally includes several operations involving the leaf sheaths: